Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Summary

 Finally, we systematically investigated particle motion in a special electric Penrose process, where the turning point of particle 1 lies inside the effective-potential peak coordinate $r_m$ and it cannot escape the BH.
-We find that even though particle 1 itself is unable to escape the BH, the fragment particle 3 produced by its splitting at the turning point can exhibit two distinct dynamical outcomes: successful escape from the BH (as shown in Fig.~\ref{fig_guiji1}), or remain trapped (as depicted in Fig.~\ref{fig_no}).
+We find that even though particle 1 itself is unable to escape the BH, the fragment particle 3 produced by its splitting at the turning point can exhibit two distinct dynamical outcomes: successful escape from the BH (as shown in figure~\ref{fig_guiji1}), or remain trapped (as depicted in figure~\ref{fig_no}).
 The difference between these behaviors is governed primarily by the distance of the splitting point $r_t$ relative to the horizon, while the influence of the quantum parameter $\zeta$ remains generally weak.
 However, we uncover a key phenomenon: under certain critical conditions, the presence of $\zeta$ can qualitatively alter the fate of particle 3.
-Specifically, particle 3, which escapes in the classical RN BH, may become unable to escape in its quantum-corrected counterpart (Fig.~\ref{fig_half_guiji}).
+Specifically, particle 3, which escapes in the classical RN BH, may become unable to escape in its quantum-corrected counterpart (figure~\ref{fig_half_guiji}), and this also occurs for $L_2>0$ (figure~\ref{fig_half_guiji2}).
 This behavioral transition stems from a subtle shift in the peak position $r_m$ of the effective potential of particle 3 caused by increasing $\zeta$, which alters the accessible region for particle motion around the BH and ultimately changes its outcome.
 The observed differences in charged-particle trajectories during the electric Penrose process offer a potential kinematic signature for distinguishing the classical RN BH from its quantum-corrected counterpart.
-Furthermore, the framework developed here can be extended to other gravitational models, serving as a potential avenue for testing alternative theories of gravity.